-Students should arrange a meeting with the student development officer in order to request accommodations.
-Students should not make accommodation requests directly to instructors; if this occurs, instructors will refer students to the student development officer.
+Students should arrange a meeting with the dean of students in order to request accommodations.
+Students should not make accommodation requests directly to instructors; if this occurs, instructors will refer students to the dean of students.

 The college encourages the timely request of accommodations because the documentation and determination process may take some time.
 However, accommodation requests can be made and will be accepted and considered at any time.
 Do note, though, that granted accommodations are not effective retroactively so that students will not be able to re-do assignments or re-take exams with accommodations that they originally took before they asked for and received accommodations.